-- What assistance can the policy provide from a public relationship perspective?
+- What assistance can the policy provide from a public relations perspective?

 - Does the product provide you with any technical capability in the event of an incident?

-- How long will these services last for in the event of a claim arising?
+- How long will these services last in the event of a claim arising?